CheWeiChang1992/My_Personal_Notes/My_RDA_Recipe.md

 Suppose we are testing the *j* th axis.
 The null hypothesis of the test is **'the linear dependence of the response data `Y` and the explanatory data `X` is less than *j* dimension'** (see Legendre, P. and Legendre, L. 2012. *p.634 - 635* ).

+# How to correct population structure?
+The RDA does

 # What is partial RDA?

-# How to correct population structure?
+# Memo:
+ - second RDA with only outliers